utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-custom-functions.md

 1. Go to the [Postman home screen](https://go.postman.co/), and then select **API Governance** from the team information pane.
 1. Select the **Rule Library** tab, and then select the **Functions** tab.
 1. Select **Create Function**.
 1. Name the function, and then write the function in the editor.
+For more information about writing custom functions, see the [Spectral documentation](https://github.com/stoplightio/spectral/blob/develop/docs/guides/5-custom-functions.md).

     > Postman will prompt you with suggestions as you enter text.
 Select one to autocomplete your code.